PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 I'll let you figure out how to translate this pseudo code (concept code) into real Python code, but this pseudo-code is pretty close to how it would look.
 (Make sure to put it in the `update` function).

 And now go and make a game!
 Make sure to check out the Tutorials!
 Or make a tutorial showing other people how to make what you made!

+You can also learn another python framework called "pyGame", here is a good tutorial https://docs.replit.com/tutorials/07-building-a-game-with-pygame